Australian native police: Establishment

 Henry Dana was selected to command the corps in 1842.
 Except for a brief period during which the corps was based at Merri Creek, the headquarters was at the Aboriginal Protectorate Station at Nerre Nerre Warren, near to present day Dandenong, about 25 km south-east of Melbourne.
-The force made use of Aboriginal men from the Wurundjeri and Bunurong tribes, and had 60 members, three-quarters of whom were "natives".
-The force had two goals: to make use of the indigenous peoples' tracking abilities, and to assimilate the Aboriginal troopers into white society.
-Both La Trobe and William Thomas, Protector of Aborigines, expected that the men would give up their traditional way of life when exposed to the discipline of police work.
+The force initially made use of around twenty Aboriginal men as troopers mostly from the Woiwurrung and Bunurong tribes, directed by several white officers with Dana as commandant.
+The force had two goals: to protect the colonists from Aboriginal resistance, and to assimilate the Indigenous troopers into the military aspect of European society.
+Both La Trobe and William Thomas, Protector of Aborigines, expected that the men would give up their traditional way of life when exposed to the discipline of militia work.
 To their disappointment, troopers continued to participate in corroborees and ritual fighting, although not in uniform.

-As senior Wurundjeri elder, Billibellary's cooperation in the proposal was important for its success and, after deliberation, he backed the initiative and even proposed himself for enlistment.
-He donned the uniform and enjoyed the status of parading through the camp, but was careful to avoid active duty as a policeman, to avoid a conflict of interest between his duties as a Wurundjeri ngurungaeta.
+As senior Wurundjeri elder or ngurungaeta of the Woiwurrung people, Billibellary's cooperation in the proposal was important for its success and, after deliberation, he backed the initiative and even proposed himself for enlistment.
+He donned the uniform and enjoyed the status of parading through the camp, but was careful to avoid active duty as a trooper which involved having to leave his home country.
 After about a year, Billibellary resigned from the Native Police Corps when he found that it was to be used to capture and kill other Aborigines.
 From then on, he did his best to undermine the corps and, as a result, many native troopers deserted and few remained longer than three or four years.

+The troopers were provided with uniforms, firearms, food rations, and a small cash salary.
+In the colonial society that was hostile and oppressive to the Indigenous population, joining the Native Police was one of the very few ways that Aboriginal men could achieve some degree of respect and survival.